 up the offensive is absent, no strong reserves are held out for a

-counter attack; the firing line is as strong as possible from the first;
+counter attack; the firing line is as strong as p

 every advantage is taken of obstacles, natural or artificial.
 The flanks